NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.1 =
+This update increases security for the quick link feature to confirm/reject bookings from the admin notification email.

 = 1.5 =
 This update adds the ability to configure which columns are visible in the bookings table.
 It works with the Custom Fields addon.
 If you have added fields using custom code, please read the release notification at themeofthecrop.com before updating.